Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Note that this only assures that the sound card input is protected, not that you will get an accurate measurement.
 Measurements are only accurate up to the LED threshold.
 (But see below.)

 You could use this same procedure for a higher voltage range.
-However, this simple formula ignores the effective input resistance of the sound card, which is typically in the 50,000 ohm (50k) range.
-That resistance R2, together with R1, make up a voltage divider that reduces the signal seen by the sound card.
+However, this simple formula ignores the effective input resistance of the sound card, which is typically in the 50,000 ohm (50K) range.
+That resistance Rz, together with R1, make up a voltage divider that reduces the signal seen by the sound card.
+(Ignore for a moment the capacitive component Cz.)

-Input voltages can be measured accurately up to the LED threshold divided by K. In this case, with a green LED, that would be 1.9 / 0.833 = +/-2.28 volts.
+Input voltages can be measured accurately up to the LED threshold divided by G. In this case, with a green LED, that would be 1.9 / 0.833 = +/-2.28 volts.

 One guiding principle of measurement systems is that they should not disturb the systems being measured.
 That means that the input impedance of the measurement system must be much higher than the values encountered in the measured system.